patrickfust/documentation-generator/README.md

 The documentation file or files can be yaml- or json-files.

-If you in the beginning of your file add a reference to the schema, so you IDE can validate and have code completion.
+If you in the beginning of your file add a reference to the schema, so your IDE can validate and have code completion.

 ```yaml
 $schema:  https://patrickfust.github.io/documentation-generator/v1/documentation-schema.json
 ```

-Example of a file
+Example of a documentation file:

 ```yaml
 $schema:  https://patrickfust.github.io/documentation-generator/v1/documentation-schema.json